• 858-771-9500

 Trust planning can be overwhelming, especially with tax laws that seem to change constantly.
 But understanding the ins and outs of grantor and non-grantor trusts is key to making smart decisions about your wealth and legacy.

-In this episode of the Live Life Liberated podcast, Kyle Malmstrom from Centura Wealth Advisory and Adam Buckwalter from Wilson Elser break down the differences between grantor and non-grantor trusts, and how they can be used to optimize your income and estate tax strategies.
+In this episode of the Live Life Liberated podcast, Kyle Malmstrom from Centura Wealth Advisory and Adam Buchwalter from Wilson Elser break down the differences between grantor and non-grantor trusts, and how they can be used to optimize your income and estate tax strategies.

 What Are Grantor and Non-Grantor Trusts?